 Some people refer to network effects by the name Metcalfe's Law.
 It got this name when, toward the start of the dot-com boom, Bob Metcalfe (the inventor of the Ethernet networking standard) wrote a column in InfoWorld magazine stating that the value of a network equals its number of users squared.
 What do you think of this formula?
-Graph the law with vertical access labeled "value" and horizontal access labeled "users."
+Graph the law with the vertical axis labeled "value" and the horizontal axis labeled "users."
 Do you think the graph is an accurate representation of what's happening in network effects?
 If so, why?
 If not, what do you think the graph really looks like?